Healthcare

 Students from overseas who receive funding through h_da, have two options:

-You take out a German statutory (i.e. public) health insurance plan - Option 2:
+You can take out a German statutory (i.e. public) health insurance plan

 Students from Turkey